 The U.S. National Whitewater Center is debuting ice skating and a half-mile walking trail of light installations for the winter months.
-The seasonal activities open Tuesday, November 19 and are schedule to run through Sunday, February 16.
+The seasonal activities opened Tuesday, November 19 and are schedule to run through Sunday, February 16.

 It’s a smart move to get people outside and to the Whitewater Center when it’s cold.

 “Ice Skating and Lights will provide more opportunities for the community to stay engaged.
 Whitewater’s goal is to continue to promote the active lifestyle and we’ll keep developing programming to get people moving,” Jesse Hyde, the center’s director of marketing and strategy, told the Agenda.

 Ice Skating: The ice skating rink includes 17,000 square feet of ice on the Upper Pond of the whitewater river.
 It’s designed with three areas — free skate, winter sports and a 600-foot ice trail.

 The skating area will also have an on-ice Airstream trailer serving craft beer, hot chocolate and coffee.
 Skate rentals are included but you need to bring your own socks.